Dubosej1/blackjack-trivia/docs/terms.md

 - STAND ON A (SOFT/HARD) ##: This is a shorthand phrase for when DEALER has to Stand during their turn.  ## represents the total hand value that DEALER needs to reach before they're forced to Stand.
 What DEALER does when they have that exact total value, depends on if the phrase says SOFT or HARD.
 If the phrase says HARD, DEALER is still allowed to Hit.
 IF SOFT, then DEALER has to Stand.

 - SUIT: What grouping a card belongs to.
 Either CLUBS, DIAMONDS, SPADES or HEARTS.

+- SURRENDER: An action only PLAYER can make.
+At the beginning of any Hand or Split Hand, PLAYER can forfeit the hand and receive half of their Base Bet back.

 - TEN-CARD: A 10 pt value card.
 Either a 10, JACK, QUEEN or KING.